AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/redirect-back-to-the-admin-login-form-with-your-current-session-has-been-expired-error.md

 ---
-title: Redirect back to the Commerce Admin login form with "Your current session has been expired" error
+title: 'Redirect back to the [!UICONTROL Commerce Admin] login form with "Your current session has been expired" error'
-description: 'This article gives the possible solutions for the Commerce Admin login issue, where you are redirected back to the login form with the following error message: *"Your current session has been expired"*.
+description: 'This article gives the possible solutions for the [!UICONTROL Commerce Admin] login issue, where you are redirected back to the login form with the following error message: *"Your current session has been expired"*.
 Solutions include checking for server time setting issues and changing session storage settings.'
 exl-id: 29df2ed2-ff4a-4f1a-bdb7-1160416cda00
 feature: Admin Workspace
 role: Developer
 ---
-# Redirect back to the Commerce Admin login form with "Your current session has been expired" error
+# Redirect back to the [!UICONTROL Commerce Admin] login form with "Your current session has been expired" error

-This article gives the possible solutions for the Commerce Admin login issue, where you are redirected back to the login form with the following error message: *"Your current session has been expired"*.
+This article gives the possible solutions for the [!UICONTROL Commerce Admin] login issue, where you are redirected back to the login form with the following error message: *"Your current session has been expired"*.
 Solutions include checking for server time setting issues and changing session storage settings.

 ## Affected editions and versions: